Who are you?

 Put simply – Do you know your true identity?*

-*If you answered ‘yes’, because you have done Identity exploration or because your multiple marginalized identities give you an awareness that others do not have to have, forward this article to your HR or D&I leader immediately so everyone else can catch on and catch up.
+*If you answered ‘yes’, because you have done Identity exploration or because your multiple marginalized identities give you an awareness that others do not have to have, forward this article immediately so everyone else can catch on and catch up.

 These are big, vague questions that may seem difficult to pin down, and the answer is usually “it’s complicated!”.

 We have long-promoted Identity work as being a meaningful framework and cornerstone of any workplace D&I program.
-To help us talk through why Identity is such a priority, we spoke with one of our moderators and thought leaders, Noor Ali – Director of Social Justice Education for Campus Inclusion and Community at Northwestern University.
+To help us talk through why Identity is such a priority, we spoke with our Head of Learning Content & Delivery, Noor Ali.

 Noor describes Identity like this: